Eggesford: Fellowes

 In 1737 Coulson acquired Ramsey Abbey and Abbots Ripton near Huntingdon in Cambridgeshire and was MP for Huntingdonshire from 1741 to 1761.
 When in London he lived at St James's and at Hampstead, as mentioned in his will.
-He had two sons and three daughters:

-William Fellowes (died 1804), the eldest, MP for Andover in 1784 and Sudbury and Sheriff of Huntingdonshire in 1779.
-In 1768, he married Lavinia Smyth, daughter of John Smyth of St Audries, Somerset, and had children, his eldest son being William Henry Fellowes (1769–1837) MP for Huntingdonshire, whose second son was Edward Fellowes, 1st Baron de Ramsey (1809–1887).

-Henry Arthur Fellowes (died 1792), who died unmarried.
+He had two sons and three daughters.
+In his will dated 1766, two years before his son William's marriage, he bequeathed his lands in Devon, Somerset, Huntingdonshire and Cambridgeshire to his second son Henry, should William die childless.
+In the event, Henry by the time of his death in 1792 had obtained the manor of Eggesford from his elder brother.